 Cut out the wreath out of cardboard and paint it with dark green acrylic paint.

-Cut the crepe paper into rectangles that are big enough to wrap a roll, so that it looks like a candy.
+Cut the crepe paper into rectangles that are big enough to wrap a roll.
+Tie the paper around the tissue roll like a candy.

 It is time to fill the rolls … before closing them completely, put a crumpled paper napkin and a couple of sweets for each day.
 So that the trinkets do not escape make a bow on each side with cord.

 Let your kid glue the stickers on each roll.
 Then arrange the rolls on the wreath by alternating colors: purple, pink, mint and yellow.

 As soon as all the paper rolls are placed in position, glue them using hot glue gun to the cardboard wreath.
 And hang your masterpiece!